HeleneZablit/website-x0x0/index.md

 <div style="flex: 2; padding-right: 20px;">
     <h2></h2>
     <p>
-      Now let’s look at our customized regions and see if by comparing them we see any differences.
+      Now let’s look at our foam, and see if by comparing them we see any differences.
 Since they are grouped based on preference, different groups might be quite different in terms of taste. <br>
       Will they show us a bias in the ratings or is everyone just a fair player in the beer rating business?
     </p>
   </div>